DiegoTrug/academic-kickstart/content/author/admin/_index.md

 +++

 ¡HI!
 My name is Diego I am half a year to get a degree in Industrial Engineering and a degree as an Electrical and Electronics Technician.
 I have a big passion for technology and I've got about 2 years of experience working with software and development teams, I love to challenge myself and my skills learning something new everyday.
-I'm a truly believer of Industry 4.0 and my goal es to create a pathway in my carreer to be a professional in tech area for industrial solutions.
+I'm a truly believer of Industry 4.0 and my goal is to create a pathway in my carreer to be a professional in tech area for industrial solutions.

 ¡Welcome to my webpage!